DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 **Iteration 3 - Bitshifting**: We expect that Toeplitz extraction can be significantly improved with bitwise XOR operations, thus reducing overhead and memory usage.
-Instead of explicitly constructing the Toeplitz matrix, a right-shift operation can be used to dunamically reconstruct matrix rows.
-Furthermore, matrix-vector multiplication can be optimized by utilizing XOR operations to extract relevant bits more effectivly, thus eleminating unnecessary computations.
-Additionally, the iterative update of the extracted hash can be improved using a left-shift operations, thus allowing for continuos entropy accumulation without requiring full recomputations.
+Instead of explicitly constructing the Toeplitz matrix, a right-shift operation can be used to dynamically reconstruct matrix rows.
+Additionally, the iterative update of the extracted hash can be improved using left-shift operations, thus allowing for continuous entropy accumulation without requiring full recomputations.

-**Scenario 4 - Batching**: Finally, we consider the concept of batching larger amounts of bits for processing.
+**Iteration 4 - Batching**: Finally, we consider the concept of batching larger amounts of bits for processing.
 Consider that an input buffer of bits is read from the ADC and stored, waiting for processing.
 Rather than taking 64 bits, and shifting them one by one, we can take two batches of 64 bits and multiply them